Dirac surface states in superconductors: a dual topological proximity effect: Samples and measurements

 The TI used in this experiment is Bi$_2$Se$_3$.
 Five atomic planes with atomic order Se$^1$-Bi$^1$-Se$^2$-Bi$^1$-Se$^1$ form a quintuple layer (QL); the QLs are weakly bound to each other, making it possible to readily expose a pristine surface for study.
 The exposed QL supports the existence of the TPSS, which features a single Dirac cone.

 Two distinct sample growth methods were employed.
-Samples of type A consist of 40 QL of Bi$_2$Se$_3$ grown via molecular beam epitaxy on c-plane sapphire\cite{Bansal2012}.
+Samples of type A consist of 40 QL of Bi$_2$Se$_3$ grown via molecular beam epitaxy on c-plane sapphire~\cite{Bansal2012}.
 Via mechanical masking and Ar+ ion milling, stripes of Bi$_2$Se$_3$ were removed, exposing bare Al$_2$O$_3$.
-In another deposition step, the samples were gently milled before evaporating Nb of 40, 60, or 200 nm on the entire sample.
+In another deposition step, the samples were gently milled before evaporating Nb of 40 or 60 nm on the entire sample.
 A capping layer of 5 nm of Au was evaporated in-situ with the Nb layer to prevent the formation of NbOx.
 This process was used both for the experimental stripes (Nb on Bi$_2$Se$_3$) and for the control stripes (Nb on Al$_2$O$_3$).

 Samples of type B are uniform with respect to the x-y plane.
 They were grown by slowly cooling a stoichiometric mixture of Bi and Se from a temperature of $850^\circ$C. The surface of the crystal was then cleaved in a Nitrogen gas environment.
-Testing done in our lab shows cleaving Bi$_2$Se$_3$ in a nitrogen gas environment shifts the Dirac cone near the Fermi level.
-A paper on this effect is forthcoming, but a similar effect has been seen with water vapor using ARPES and has been predicted for other gases\cite{Benia2011}.
+Recent work performed in our lab shows cleaving Bi$_2$Se$_3$ in a nitrogen gas environment shifts the Dirac cone towards the Fermi level~\cite{Gottschalk2020}; a similar effect has been seen with water vapor using ARPES and has been predicted for other gases~\cite{Benia2011}.
 Subsequently, 30 nm of Nb were dc sputtered on the surface at room temperature.
 Samples were then transferred to our custom-designed Besocke-style STM system for measurement.
 All the previous steps were done in a vacuum, nitrogen, or helium environment, so the sample is minimally exposed to air.
 To measure the tunneling spectra, the dc voltage applied between the tip and sample was summed with a 100 Hz sinusoidal voltage of 0.3 mV rms for most of the data shown in this paper.
-However, the data shown in figures \ref{figure2}(a) and \ref{smfigure2} utilized an ac amplitude of 4.0 mV rms.
+However, the data shown in figure \ref{ref:figure2}(b) utilized an ac amplitude of 4.0 mV rms.
 The tip was positioned over the area of interest and the STM feedback turned off; the dc voltage was then slowly ramped allowing $dI/dV$-versus-$V$ to be measured using a standard current amplifier and lock-in amplifier.
 All STM spectra presented were taken at 4.2 K.